RickZeeland/MaxiBug/README.md

 As MaxiBug does not offer user authentication itself, the users and their passwords should be managed in Postgres.
 In the MaxiBug settings the connection settings for a user can be configured.

+For testing purposes a [portable version of PostgreSQL](https://github.com/garethflowers/postgresql-portable) can be downloaded.

 ## Prerequisites

 - Microsoft Windows 7 or higher